How to become a commercial pilot for an airline?

 Read back to step 3 again before choosing a flight school.

-After you decide a flight school is best for you to enroll in flight training, talk to the institute’s administration and prepare for your ground classes.
+After deciding which flight school is best for you to enroll in flight training, talk to the institute’s administration and prepare for your ground classes.

 Your initial ground classes will be for a private pilot license.
 A private pilot license requires only 40 hours.